AD4GD/pilot-2-preprocessing/readme.md

 - Extend the implementation of [VRT](https://gdal.org/en/latest/drivers/raster/vrt.html) file format to save resource.
 - Implement ingestion of other spatial features which may act opposed to biodiversity stressors, for example, [small woody features](https://land.copernicus.eu/en/products/high-resolution-layer-small-woody-features).
 - Implement iterations over multiple LULC files (by year and location) and multiple OSM requests (iterating over the combination of filename-yearname).
-- For use case studies: revisit Catalonian government data and decide on its usage, whether it can support OSM data or not.

 #### Acknowledgement
 This software is the part of the [AD4GD project, biodiversity pilot](https://ad4gd.eu/biodiversity/).
 The AD4GD project is co-funded by the European Union, Switzerland and the United Kingdom.